Last updated on December 3rd, 2022 at 06:34 pm

 I’ve worked with a lot of agencies that brag about their wins by pointing to keywords that have risen in the rankings or sites they’ve worked on that have risen in the search results.

 Within a huge firm, the most difficult SEO issue is reporting.
+This is a very common SEO issue.
 The majority of enterprise organizations anticipate a revenue impact from search engine optimization.
 While changes in rankings and traffic are wonderful, the bottom line is how much money the company makes.

 Understanding Business Needs for SEO Reporting